cfu288/CellNeuro/Notes.md

           * Outer hair cells receive inputs from superior olive of brain
             * these are Ach inputs.
 Are inhibitory
           * Ach receptors are ionotrophic, open a channel for Na+ and Ca++.
 The Ca++ that enters activates the Ca++ activated K+ channels which open, prolong the hyperpolarization of the outer hair cell and keep it from shortening.
           * So basilar membrane motion can be turned down at a particular frequency.
-This happens if there is a sound that is particularly loud at that frequency.
+This happens if there is a sound that is particularly loud at that frequency.d
             * avoids over stimulation of basilar membrane and inner hair cells at a particular frequency.
       * Hair cells synapse with auditory neurons cell bodies in spinal ganglion near the cochlea, send long proccess to hair cells to receive n.t.
       * auditory neurons are tuned to frequency by which hair cells they receive input from